aftab-ai/JWT_Auth/Backend/READEME.md

 - **Node.js** - Node.js® is a free, open-source, cross-platform JavaScript runtime environment that lets developers create servers, web apps, command line tools and scripts.
 - **Express** - Express is a fast, unopinionated, minimalist web framework for Node.js, providing a robust set of features for web and mobile application.
 - **Environment Variables** - ENV are user-defined, key-value pairs that store dynamic values which affect the behavior of a computer's processes and applications.
+- **Mongoose** - Mongoose provides a straight-forward, schema-based solution to model your application data.
+It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.